15. Provisions, Contingent Liabilities and Contingent Assets:

 10) Expenses of Management:

-The Expenses of Management are in accordance with the Regulation of IRDAI (Expenses of Management of Insurer transacting life insurance business) Regulation 2023.
+The Expenses of Management are in accordance with the Insurance Regulatory and Development Authority of India (Expenses of Management, including Commission, of Insurers) Regulation 2024.

 11) Disclosure on presentation of segmental Reporting:

-Based on the primary segments identified under IRDA (preparation of Financial statements and auditors’ report of insurance Companies) regulations 2002 (‘the regulations’) read with Accounting Standard 17 on “segmental reporting” notified under section 133 of the Companies act 2013 and rules there under, the Corporation has classified and disclosed segmental information separately for shareholders and policyholders.
-Accordingly the Corporation has prepared the Revenue Account and the Balance Sheet for the primary business segments namely Participating Life Individual, Participating Pension Individual, Participating Annuity Individual, Non Participating Life (Individual & Group), Non Participating Pension (Individual & Group), Non Participating Annuity Individual, Non Participating Variable individual, Non Participating Health individual, Non Participating Unit Linked and Capital Redemption and Annuity Certain Business (CRAC).
+Based on the primary segments identified under Insurance Regulatory and Development Authority of India (Actuarial, Finance and Investment Functions of Insurers) Regulations, 2024 (‘the regulations’) read with Accounting Standard 17 on “segmental reporting” notified under section 133 of the Companies Act, 2013 and rules there under, the Corporation has classified and disclosed segmental information separately for shareholders and policyholders.
+Accordingly the Corporation has prepared the Revenue Account and the Balance Sheet for the primary business segments namely Participating Life Individual, Participating Pension Individual, Participating Annuity Individual, Non Participating Life (Individual & Group), Non Participating Pension (Individual & Group), Non Participating Annuity Individual, Non Participating Variable Individual, Non Participating Health individual, Non Participating Unit Linked (Life , Pension and Health) and Capital Redemption and Annuity Certain Business (CRAC).
 The Corporation operates in various geographical segments.
 (Annexure - I on segmental reporting).

 12) Foreign Exchange Reserve:

-Operations carried out in Fiji, Mauritius and United Kingdom are of non integral nature.
+Operations carried out in Fiji, Mauritius, United Kingdom and Gift City (Gandhinagar) are of non integral nature.
 The Revenue Account items are translated at the average exchange rate and Balance Sheet items at closing rate.
-Revaluation Exchange difference which was charged to Revenue Account till the year i.e. 2010-11 is now accumulated in Foreign Exchange Reserve under Schedule 6A: Insurance Reserves (Policyholders) and Schedule 6: Reserve and surplus (shareholders).
+Revaluation Exchange difference which was charged to Revenue Account till the year i.e. 2010-11 is now accumulated in Foreign Exchange Reserve under Schedule 6A: Insurance Reserves (Policyholders) and Schedule 6: Reserve and Surplus (shareholders).

-21) Out of the total additional contribution of ' 11,959.52 crore towards increase in family pension due to amendment in LIC (Employees) Pension Rules 1995, the Corporation had already provided an amountof ' 2,679.15 crore during the quarter ended September 30, 2023.
-Pursuant to the approval received by the Corporation during the quarter ended December 31, 2023, the remaining liability of ' 9,280.37 crore is being amortised over 20 quarters commencing from Q3 of the FY 2023-24 amounting to ' 464.02 crore per quarter.
-Accordingly, an amount of ' 464.02 crore has been charged to Revenue Account for the quarter ended March 31,2024.
-The balance amount of ' 8,352.33 crore shall be amortised over the subsequent quarters upto Q2 of the FY 2028-29.
+20) Pursuant to Regulatory approval received by the Corporation, an amount of ' 9,280.37 crore pertaining to additional contribution due to increase in family pension is being amortised over 20 quarters commencing from Q3 of the FY 2023-24 amounting to ' 464.02 crore per quarter.
+Accordingly, an amount of ' 464.02 crore has been charged to Revenue Account for the quarter ended March 31,2025.
+The balance amount of ' 6,496.25 crore shall be amortised over the subsequent quarters upto Q2 of the FY 2028-29.

-35) The Corporation declared and paid an interim dividend of ' 4/- per equity share of ' 10/- each during the Financial Year 2023-24.
-The Board of Directors has recommended a final dividend of ' 6 /- per equity share of ' 10 /- each for the Financial Year 2023-24, subject to approval of shareholders in the ensuing Annual General Meeting of the Corporation.
+30) The Board of Directors has recommended a final dividend of ' 12 /- per equity share of ' 10 /- each for the Financial Year 2024-25, subject to approval of shareholders in the ensuing Annual General Meeting of the Corporation.

-36) Transfer of unclaimed dividend and corresponding shares to Investor Education and Protection Fund:
+31) Transfer of unclaimed dividend and corresponding shares to Investor Education and Protection Fund (IEPF):

 In terms of Section 28 C (6) of Life Insurance Corporation Act, 1956, all shares in respect of which dividend has not been paid or claimed for seven consecutive years or more shall be transferred by the Corporation to the Investor Education and Protection Fund.

-38) Disclosure requirements as per Corporate Governance Guidelines
+33) Disclosure requirements as per Corporate Governance Guidelines:

 i) A description of the risk management architecture: